ucb-rit/savio-training-intro-fall-2024/intro.md

   - P2, P3 (formerly PL1) and NIH dbGap (non-"notice-triggering" data).
 - PIs/faculty must request a P2/P3 project alongside requests for a new FCA/condo allocation
   - Existing projects can't be converted to P2/P3 projects.
-- BRC has a new platform for highly sensitive data (P4) called SRDC.
+- BRC has a new-ish platform for highly sensitive data (P4) called SRDC.

 More info is available in [our documentation](https://docs-research-it.berkeley.edu/services/srdc/) or on [our website](https://research-it.berkeley.edu/services-projects/secure-research-data-computing).